Alexapathfinder/Netology/Time series/2. _Лекция/README.md

-This directory contains the first assignment for the course Time series.
+This directory contains the second assignment for the course Time series.
 Libraries used:

 - pandas
 - matplotlib